Mikaela/mikaela.github.io/pages/matrix.markdown

 People understanding state resolution (which by the way don't include me) disagree on the exact cause only agreeing that it's difficult to fix.
-From what is told to me, I understand it to be tracked [in the same Synapse issue #8629](https://github.com/matrix-org/synapse/issues/8629).
+From what is told to me, I understand it to be tracked [in the same Synapse issue #8629](https://github.com/matrix-org/synapse/issues/8629) or actually [element-hq/synapse#8629](https://github.com/element-hq/synapse/issues/8629).

 - See also [Matrix spec issues reported by Neil](https://github.com/matrix-org/matrix-spec/issues/neilalexander).